Sharon Tate: 1964–1967: Hollywood recognition and Valley of the Dolls

 Polanski returned to the United States and was contracted by the head of Paramount Pictures, Robert Evans, to direct and write the screenplay for Rosemary's Baby, which was based on Ira Levin's novel of the same name.
 Polanski later admitted that he had wanted Tate to star in the film and had hoped that someone would suggest her, as he felt it inappropriate to make the suggestion himself.
 The producers did not suggest Tate, and Mia Farrow was cast.
 A frequent visitor to the set, Tate was photographed there by Esquire and the resulting photographs generated considerable publicity for both Tate and the film.
 A March 1967 article about Tate in Playboy began, "This is the year that Sharon Tate happens ..." and included six nude or partially nude photographs taken by Roman Polanski during filming of The Fearless Vampire Killers.
 Tate was optimistic: Eye of the Devil and The Fearless Vampire Killers were each due for release.

-She had been signed to play a major role in the film version of Valley of the Dolls.
-One of the all-time bestsellers, the film version was highly publicized and anticipated, and, while Tate acknowledged that such a prominent role should further her career, she confided to Polanski that she did not like either the book or the script.
+She had been cast to play a major role in the screenplay of Valley of the Dolls.
+One of the bestselling novels in modern history, the film version was highly publicized and anticipated.
+While Tate acknowledged that such a prominent role should further her career, she confided to Polanski how she did not like either the book or the script.
 Patty Duke, Barbara Parkins and Judy Garland were cast as the other leads.
-Susan Hayward replaced Garland a few weeks later when she was dismissed.
+Susan Hayward replaced Garland after the latter's substance abuse became a problem during early filming.
 Director Mark Robson was highly critical of the three principal actresses but, according to Duke, directed most of his criticism at Tate.
 Duke later said that Robson "continually treated [Tate] like an imbecile, which she definitely was not, and she was very attuned and sensitive to this treatment".
 Polanski later quoted Robson as saying to him, "That's a great girl you're living with.
 Few actresses have her kind of vulnerability.
 She's got a great future."